Eating Disorders and Autism - Eating Disorders Victoria

 Home ~ Eating disorders A-Z ~ Eating disorders and autism

 This page outlines the link between autism and eating disorders.
 It specifically looks at autism and anorexia nervosa, and autism and ARFID.
-We would like to thanks AMAZE for their support writing this webpage.
+If you are concerned that you or someone you care about may be experiencing an eating disorder, please reach out to the EDV Hub or call 1300 550 236.

 What is autism?